Grains like naked barley make great vehicles for most pasta sauces.

 Make the ragu while the barley is simmering.
 Heat a heavy skillet and add the 1lb of sliced mushrooms.
 Cook over medium heat, stirring occasionally, in the dry skillet, turning frequently, until nicely browned and most of the liquid is gone, about 15-20 minutes.

-Add a healthy glug (3-4 tablespoons) of olive oil, the 10-12 crushed thyme flowers, 1 teaspoon of oregano, a pinch of the freshly ground pepper, and the 2-3 chopped garlic cloves.
+Add a healthy glug (3-4 tablespoons) of olive oil, 2 tablespoons thyme, 1 teaspoon of oregano, a pinch of the freshly ground pepper, and the 2-3 chopped garlic cloves.
 Sprinkle with a good pinch of salt and cook for about a minute.
 Add the can tomatoes, reduce the heat, and simmer for about 10 minutes.
 Taste and add salt if needed.

 Top the cooked barley with the ragu.
 Serve with grated Parmigiano Reggiano.